 Despite being occupied, Siam remained uncolonized due to several factors.

-Firstly, geographically, Siam was in a buffer zone.
-Their location was between the British colonies of the Malay Peninsula and the French colony of Indo-China.
+Firstly, Siam was in a geographic buffer zone.
+It’s between the British colonies of the Malay Peninsula and the French colony of Indochina.

 Thirdly, the King saw that the Mandala system provided a diffusion of power.

-In short, the transference of power proved a beneficial advantage against western colonization.
+The transference of power proved to be a beneficial advantage against western colonization.

 The Siamese language became the official language of the nation.
-With the calculated maneuvers, Siam seemed westernized enough to avoid colonization.
-Therefore, the Europeans saw them as a legitimate state.
+With calculated maneuvers, Siam seemed westernized enough to avoid colonization and, therefore, the Europeans saw it as a legitimate state.